Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

 \subsection{A Brief history of magnetic field}

-According to the records, ancient Chinese are the earliest people to discover and make use of magnets with the history at least tracing back to third century B.C.~\cite{Zhang1954}, when "Sinans" were invented to facilitate travels and divinations through the south-pointing handles.
-The magnitude of magnetic field produced by natural magnets is of the order $0.5\,{\rm T}$.
-It's until 1600 when British scientist W. Gilbert proposed that "the earth is a giant magnet" that people realized that the mechanism of compasses is mainly based on the geomagnetic field naturally generated by the earth herself, even though its origin is still mysterious.
+According to historical records, the ancient Chinese were the earliest people to discover and make use of magnets.
+The history can be traced back to at least the third century B.C.~\cite{Zhang1954}, when "Sinans", devises like a compass with south-pointing handles, were invented to facilitate travels and divinations.
+The magnitude of magnetic field produced by natural magnets is of the order $5*10^3\,{\rm G}$.
+It wasn't until 1600 when British scientist W. Gilbert proposed that "the earth is a giant magnet" that people realized that the mechanism driving compasses is mainly based on the geomagnetic field naturally generated by the earth itself, even though its origin is still mysterious.
 In 1832, the great German mathematician and scientist C.F.
 Gauss developed the earliest experiment to measure the magnitude of the geomagnetic field and found the order to be of $0.5\,{\rm G}$~\cite{Chapman1940}.
-Up to now, it's well known that the distribution of the geomagnetic field around the earth is quite similar to the dipole field produced by a bar magnet and the geomagnetic north and south poles are roughly opposite to the geometrical ones of the earth.
-However, it's not always the case: the studies of natural remanent magnetization of rocks and marine sediments surprisingly indicated that the geomagnetic field has reversed $\sim200$ times in the past 100 million years with the last time 0.7 million years ago~\cite{Campbell2003}.
+It is generally accepted that the distribution of the geomagnetic field around the earth is quite similar to the dipole field produced by a bar magnet and the geomagnetic north and south poles are roughly opposite to the geometrical ones of the earth.
+However, this is not always the case: the studies of natural remanent magnetization of rocks and marine sediments surprisingly indicated that the geomagnetic field has reversed $\sim200$ times in the past 100 million years with the last time occurring 0.7 million years ago~\cite{Campbell2003}.